shrenik-jain/neetcode-solutions/README.md

 ## Contributing

 Contributions to this repository are welcome!
+Solutions are also welcome for any other supported language on leetcode.
 If you have an alternative solution, an optimization, or a new question to add, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes: `git checkout -b my-new-feature`.